lucasfcosta/blog/_posts/2022-08-31-engineering-metrics.md

 ---
 layout: post
-title: "Engineering metrics that matter and why velocity is not one of them "
+title: "Useful engineering metrics and why velocity is not one of them "
 author: Lucas Fernandes da Costa
 place: London, United Kingdom
 flag: 🇬🇧